MobCat/MOBS-15/README.md

 lol no.<br>

 MOBS-16 embraces chaos.
-There are no runtime errors:
+There are no runtime errors, only syntax error:
 - Overflow/underflow wraps
 - Invalid jumps wrap
 - Out-of-bounds wraps